John Monash Science School: Overview

 It is one of three recently built selective high schools in Victoria alongside Suzanne Cory High School and Nossal High School.
 The addition of these schools are the result of a policy of expansion, and doubles the number of fully selective government schools in Victoria.
 Prior to these schools, Mac.Robertson Girls' High School, Melbourne High School and the Victorian College of the Arts Secondary School were the sole selective entry schools in Victoria.
-John Monash Science School has an interview process alongside an entrance examination for admittance.